-Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities None, Program Administration 10 Project Name Afro-American Development Association Youth Program Target Area Goals Supported NH2 Non-Housing Community Development Needs Needs Addressed Non-Housing Community Development Needs Funding CDBG: \$6,200 Description The Afro-American Development Association offers a Youth Program for those age 14-24.
+Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities None, Program Administration 9 Project Name Afro-American Development Association Youth Program Target Area Goals Supported NH2 Non-Housing Community Development Needs Needs Addressed Non-Housing Community Development Needs Funding CDBG: \$6,200 Description The Afro-American Development Association offers a Youth Program for those age 14-24.
 Their goal is to shape a positive future through discovering their unique talents and abilities by experiencing meaningful activities, education, building career awareness, and accessing valuable work experiences.
 Target Date 12/31/2020 Estimate the number and type of families that will benefit from the proposed activities 80 youth ages 14-24 Location Description 1132 28 Ave S, Moorhead, MN Planned Activities Career exploration/awareness, mentoring, sports, supportive services, transportation, housing, post-secondary admission application assistance, financial aid application assistance.
-11 Project Name Capital Needs - Churches United Target Area Goals Supported HL2 Homelessness Needs Addressed Homelessness Services and Prevention Funding CDBG: \$18,500
+10 Project Name Capital Needs - Churches United Target Area Goals Supported HL2 Homelessness Needs Addressed Homelessness Services and Prevention Funding CDBG: \$18,500

 Description CDBG funds will be used to assist with capital needs at Churches United's homeless shelter.
 Work will include plumbing updates and replacement of a door and crash bar to the men's dormitory to ensure the safety and security of the shelter guests and shelter employees.

-Target Date 12/31/2020

-Estimate the number and type of families that will benefit from the proposed activities Churches United's homeless shelter can house up to 120 individuals, and houses an average of 110 individuals daily.

-Location Description Churches United's homeless shelter Micah's Mission 1901 1st Ave N Moorehad MN

-Planned Activities CDBG funds will be used to assist with capital needs at Churches United's homeless shelter.
+Target Date 12/31/2020 Estimate the number and type of families that will benefit from the proposed activities Churches United's homeless shelter can house up to 120 individuals, and houses an average of 110 individuals daily.
+Location Description Churches United's homeless shelter Micah's Mission 1901 1st Ave N Moorehad MN Planned Activities CDBG funds will be used to assist with capital needs at Churches United's homeless shelter.
 Work will include plumbing updates and replacement of a door and crash bar to the men's dormitory to ensure the safety and security of the shelter guests and shelter employees.

-12 Project Name Capital Needs - MPHA

-Target Area

-Goals Supported AH1 Affordable Housing

-Needs Addressed Affordable Housing

-Funding CDBG: \$50,000

-Description CDBG funds will be used to assist Moorhead Public Housing Agency with rehabilitation work on their Highrise and Sharpview Apartments.
-Work will include replacement of sprinkler heads on the buildings fire suppression system to ensure the safety of their residents.
-The Highrise apartment has 104 units and Sharpview apartments has 47 units.

-Target Date 6/30/2021

-Estimate the number and type of families that will benefit from the proposed activities MPHA's Highrise and Sharpview apartment buildings contain 151 units.
-Sharpview contains 47 units of senior housing.
-All families residing in the units of both buildings are low-to-moderate income households.
+11 Project Name CV-Emergency Housing Assistance Target Area Goals Supported CDBG-CV Emergency Housing Assistance Needs Addressed Homelessness Services and Prevention Funding CDBG-CV: \$103,500 Description Subject to the CARES Act and emerging policy from HUD, including program regulations and waivers, CDBG-CV funds will be used to provide vital public services designed to prevent, prepare for, and respond to the COVID-19 pandemic.
+This includes activities administered by the City of Moorhead and its nonprofit partners to address health, housing, and safety needs of Moorhead residents.
+The housing assistance component of these activities will include short- term rental/mortgage assistance and utility assistance.
+Lakes and Prairies Community Action Partnership(CAPLP) will partner with the City of Moorhead in facilitating the housing assistance activities.
+Target Date 6/30/2022